-Interns will ideally have some experience in anthropology, art history, history, philosophy, or other disciplines that explore the relationships between materiality and human experience.
 Candidates should be enthusiastic, organized, self-motivated, and able to work both individually and collaboratively as part of a diverse team.
-Successful candidates will have experience conducting research and be extremely detail-oriented; able to work on a variety of tasks as priorities require; and demonstrate excellent communication and writing skills.
+Successful candidates will have experience conducting research and should be able to work on a variety of tasks as priorities require, demonstrate excellent communication and writing skills, and be extremely detail oriented.
 Candidates must be able to interact in a professional manner with Museum visitors, patrons and supporters, researchers, and other staff.

-The internship requires an average of five hours per week.
-This includes two hours of curatorial and exhibition meetings each week.
+The internship requires an average of five hours per week, including two hours of curatorial and exhibition meetings.
 Interns are expected to conduct research, select objects, and write exhibition text outside of these meetings.

-After candidates are selected in April of 2019, the interns will meet with Penn Museum staff and the academic advisor to discuss the program and the exhibition theme.
-Over the summer, interns are expected to read and respond to selected readings related to the exhibition theme, in order to prepare for curatorial research beginning in the Fall semester of 2019.
+After candidates are selected, interns will meet with Penn Museum staff and the academic advisor to discuss the program and exhibition theme.
+Over the summer, interns are expected to read and respond to a small number of selected readings related to the exhibition theme to prepare for curatorial research beginning in the Fall semester.